NLP4/Enhacing-SPECTER-with-some-extensions/README.md

 ## Key Areas of Work

-1. AG News Text Classification Task.py: This script is utilized for training and evaluating SPECTER on the AG News dataset, a collection of news articles from over 2,000 news sources, to investigate SPECTER's performance and generalizability in handling non-scientific texts.
+1. AG News + Text Classification: This script is utilized for training and evaluating SPECTER on the AG News dataset, a collection of news articles from over 2,000 news sources, to investigate SPECTER's performance and generalizability in handling non-scientific texts.

-2. CORD 19 Baseline: This script contains the baseline implementation of the SPECTER model on the CORD-19 (COVID-19 Open Research Dataset) corpus.
+2. CORD19_Baseline: This script contains the baseline implementation of the SPECTER model on the CORD-19 (COVID-19 Open Research Dataset) corpus.
 It represents the starting point from which the enhancements and extensions to the model are made.

-3. CORD 19: full_text: This script extends the baseline SPECTER model to include additional data from the full text of the scientific papers in the CORD-19 corpus, aiming to improve the quality of the generated document embeddings.
+3. CORD19 + Full_text: This script extends the baseline SPECTER model to include additional data from the full text of the scientific papers in the CORD-19 corpus, aiming to improve the quality of the generated document embeddings.

-4. CORD19: date: This script includes the implementation of the temporal paper classification strategy.
+4. CORD19 + date: This script includes the implementation of the temporal paper classification strategy.
 The idea is to assign higher weights to more recent papers in the document embedding generation process, providing a temporal dimension to the representations.

 You can run each script independently